dralshehri/epiweeks/docs/background.md

 Public health professionals, analysts, researchers, and developers need to have a tested and reliable tool for calculating epidemiological weeks.
-The **epiweeks** package provides that functionality using both the US CDC and ISO week numbering systems.
+The **EpiWeeks** package provides that functionality using both the US CDC and ISO week numbering systems.
 It has been carefully tested against original resources, including the [MMWR Weeks Calendars] published by the US CDC, to ensure its accuracy and reliability.
-The **epiweeks** package can be used in many ways, from identifying the week of a date or the ending date for a week, to generating a full epidemiological calendar.
+The **EpiWeeks** package can be used in many ways, from identifying the week of a date or the ending date for a week, to generating a full epidemiological calendar.